dataform-co/dataform/content/docs/guides/assertions.md

 ## Non-nullness

-To quickly enforce that a set of columns are never null, provide an array of the column names with the `nonNull` property:
+To assert that a set of columns are never null, provide an array of the column names with the `nonNull` property:

 ```js
 config {